 The DTO model implies the influence of threat from immigration enforcement on support for Democratic politicians may be stronger for Latinx Republicans.
-Latinx Republicans concerned about immigration enforcement may rationalize away Republican politician shortcomings by discounting information inconsistent with partian dispositions (Taber and Lodge, 2006).
-However, Latinx Republicans threatened by immigration enforcement may seek countervailing information that can shift policy in a way that reduces threat (Gadarian and Albertson, 2014), inducing doubt over whether their party elites are acting in their best interests (Marcus and MacKuen, 1993).
+Although they may discount information inconsistent with partian dispositions (Taber and Lodge, 2006), Latinx Republicans threatened by immigration enforcement may seek countervailing information that can shift policy in a way that reduces threat (Gadarian and Albertson, 2014), inducing doubt over whether their party is acting in their best interests (Marcus and MacKuen, 1993).
 These dynamics may be especially true for marginalized group members, who often prioritize group-specific interests (Davis and Silver, 2004).
-These insights are also consistent with issue ownership theory, which suggests voters defect if opposing party candidates own salient issues (Petrocik et al., 2003), and work showing Latinx Republicans hold weaker partial local local since they are cross-pressured on dimensions like immigration enforcement (Geron and Michelson, 2008).22 Likewise, Latinx Democrats may support Democratic politicians regardless of threatened dispositions concerning immigration enforcement (Geron and Michelson, 2008).
-Thus, H2: In temporal contexts where Democratic politicians commit to mitigating immigration enforcement threat, the influence of individuallevel immigration enforcement threat on support toward Democratic politicians will be stronger among Latinx Republicans.
+These insights are also consistent with issue ownership theory, which suggests voters defect if opposing party candidates own salient issues (Petrocik et al., 2003); and work showing Latinx Republicans hold weaker partial localities since they are cross-pressured on immigration issues (Geron and Michelson, 2008).
+Likewise, Latinx Democrats may support Democratic politicians regardless of threatened dispositions concerning immigration enforcement (Geron and Michelson, 2008).
+Thus, H2: In temporal contexts where Democratic politicians commit to mitigating immigration enforcement threat, the influence of individual-level immigration enforcement threat on support toward Democratic politicians will be stronger among Latinx Republicans.